amici-ursi/ImagesOfNetwork/README.md

 should at least give you an idea of what's going to happen.

 Now we probably want to do something with it.
 It's time to move back to our settings file.
-In settings.toml, you'll find a number of [slave.subname] sections.
+In settings.toml, you'll find a number of [child.subname] sections.
 Create a section for your new subreddit with all the configuration you need.
 There's a template to give you an idea of how things work.